Checking in into a flight is a process which allows you to perform certain activities and finally get the boarding pass to board the plane.

 What are the valid ID proofs for domestic travel?

-Adult passengers of age 18 and over shall have any of the following ID proofs for travelling by air.
+Adult passengers of age 18 and over shall have any of the following ID proofs for traveling by air.

 - Driver’s licenses or other state photo identity cards issued by Department of Motor Vehicles (or equivalent).
 From Jan 22, 2018, the travelers will have to show their REAL ID cards if their state is compliant with REAL ID Act.
 If it is not compliant and has not been given extension as well, then alternative form of valid ID proof will have to be shown.